swannodette/swannodette.github.com/_posts/2013-02-08-the-simply-typed-lambda-calculus-in-20-lines-redux.md

 expression $e$ of type $\tau'$ then the expression $\lambda x . e$ has the type $\tau \to \tau'$.
 Remember $\lambda$ here just denotes a function which takes one argument $x$ and whose body is some expression $e$ in our language.
-You may have noticced we haven't talked precisely about what valid expressions are in our language, we'll talk about this in a later post.
+You may have noticed we haven't talked precisely about what valid expressions are in our language, we'll talk about this in a later post.